How do I sign up for domestic violence counseling?

 Where can I get a list of Domestic Violence Treatment programs within San Mateo County?

-You may come to our office to get a list of available treatment programs or you may download it from this site.
+You may come to any of our Adult Probation offices to get a list of available treatment programs or you may download it from this site.

-How do I find out who my PO is?
+How do I find out who my DPO is?

-Even though the court instructs you to contact the probation department within 3 days, it almost always takes more than 3 days for your case to be assigned to the probation officer who will be supervising your case.
+Even though the court instructs you to contact the probation department within 3 days, it almost always takes more than 2-3 weeks for your case to be assigned to the probation officer who will be supervising your case.
 You must contact the probation office within three days to get the paperwork going.
-After about a week to 10 days, if you have not heard from your probation officer, it is your responsibility to get in touch with him or her.
+After about 3 weeks, if you have not heard from your probation officer, it is your responsibility to get in touch with him or her.
 If you call reception after this amount of time, they should be able to tell you who your supervising officer will be.
-There are exceptions, where there are problems with the paperwork that it may take more than 10 days for your case to be assigned.
+There are exceptions, where there are problems with the paperwork that it may take longer for your case to be assigned.

 When I have a no contact order, how do I get that changed to a no harassment order?